 Step 4 – Set Up Your Community

-Now that your team, platform, and goals are set, it’s time to create your virtual community from scratch.
+Now that your team, platform, and goals are set, it’s time to build out the actual space.
+Focus on 3 things before you invite anyone in:

 Step 5 – Publish Content and Updates